Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Analysis of Multi-Agent EF-TD : Proof of Theorem

-In this section, we will analyze the performance of the multi-agent version of \texttt{EF-TD} introduced in Section~\ref{sec:multi-agent}.
-The proof of Theorem~\ref{thm:multi-agent} relies on two key ingredients.
-First, we will require a more refined Lyapunov function than we used before.
-The potential function we employ is as follows:
+Crucial to achieving all of the above desiderata are a few novel ingredients in the proof that we now outline.
+First, we will require a more refined Lyapunov function than we used earlier.
+Before we introduce this Lyapunov function, let us define a couple of objects: